wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-classic-configure-availability.md

 To use the Azure portal  Preview :

-1. If you haven't already done so, sign in to the Azure portal  Preview .
+1. If you haven't already done so, sign in to the [Azure  portal](https://portal.azure.cn)  portal Preview](https://portal.azure.cn) .

 2. On the hub menu, click **+ New**, and then click **Virtual Machine**.